PetrGlad/emmate/README.md

 ALSA wrapper dependency
 `apt install libasound2-dev`.

-As an example synth plugin you can use `amsynth`.
+As an VST synth plugin you can use `amsynth`, for example.
 I use Pianoteq, but that is a commercial product.

 ## TODO

 - [ ] Note input (with mouse).
-- [ ] Note selection.
 - [ ] Allow editing sustain events.
-- [ ] Do not save new version when there are no changes.
+- [ ] Do not save a new snapshot when there are no changes.
+- [ ] Automatically create a snapshot on an edit command.
 - [ ] Multi-track UI (for snippets and copy/paste buffer).
 - [ ] Time marks on stave.
 - [ ] Time bookmarks.
 - [ ] Find a way to separate actions from view logic with egui.
 It looks too messy now.
+- [ ] Minimize use of unwrap.
+The biggest contention currently is event data shared between engine and stave.
+- [x] Note selection.
 - [x] Simple undo/redo.
 - [x] Time selection.
 - [x] Configuration file (VST plugin path and MIDI input configuration).